Septimal minor third

 Origin of large and small seconds and thirds in harmonic series.

-In music, the septimal minor third, also called the subminor third (e.g., by Ellis) or septimal subminor third, is the musical interval exactly or approximately equal to a 7/6 ratio of frequencies.
-In terms of cents, it is 267 cents, a quartertone of size 36/35 flatter than a just minor third of 6/5.
-In 24-tone equal temperament five quarter tones approximate the septimal minor third at 250 cents.
+In music, the septimal minor third, also called the subminor third (e.g., by Ellis) or septimal subminor third, is the musical interval exactly or approximately equal to a 7/6 frequency ratio.
+In terms of cents, it is 267 cents, a quartertone of size  36/35  flatter than a 6/5 just minor third.
+In 24 tone equal temperament five quarter tones approximate the septimal minor third at 250 cents.
 A septimal minor third is almost exactly two-ninths of an octave, and thus all divisions of the octave into multiples of nine (72 equal temperament being the most notable) have an almost perfect match to this interval.
 The septimal major sixth, 12/7, is the inverse of this interval.